suncoast-devs/handbook/curriculum/prework/01-introduction.md

 ## What is Prework?

-Prework is a series of base information designed to bring you up to speed before the program.
-There is a series of Books (for reference), Courses, Tools, and Advanced materials.
+Prework is a series of base information designed to introduce you and help set context to what you will be learning.
+This will help start your journey on the right path and help frame what and how you will be learning.

 ## Why does Prework Help?